Season Finale for Playlist DBJ-2021A-TROP: The Redemption of PeterContinue reading

 Recommended PracticesContinue reading

-Our very first official session (on Thursday) started with me explaining (and arguably demonstrating) the idea of “Dog Park Church.”
+Our very first official session starts with me explaining (and arguably demonstrating) the idea of “Dog Park Church.”

 - repentance vs obedience